-In 2009, in schools across the country, Sikhism was almost never included when students learned about religion.
+In 2007 in schools across the country, Sikhi was almost never included when students learned about religion.

-We need every Sikh to support this project so that as future generations learn about different religions, they also learn about Sikhism.
+By investing in this project you are ensuring that when future generations learn about different religions, they also learn about Sikhi.
 Your support will ensure that future generations of Sikhs will be appreciated and no longer bullied at school.